kid551/kid551.github.io/_posts/2017-05-20-Android-Dev.md

 	}});
 ```

-### Copy text to clipboard
+### Android Copy to Clipboard

-When you want to copy some texts into clipboard, the `ClipboardManager` is a good choice.
+When you want to copy some texts into clipboard, use `android clipboard manager` is a good choice.

 ```java
 ClipboardManager clipboard = (ClipboardManager) getSystemService(Context.CLIPBOARD_SERVICE);